 Review the coverage details, costs, and any additional benefits offered by each plan you’re considering.
 If you enroll in original Medicare (Parts A and B), your premiums and coverage will be the same as other people who have Medicare.
 You can see any health care provider that accepts Medicare.

-If you choose a Medicare Advantage or Medigap policy, there will be hundreds of options to consider, each providing a different set of coverages at a different cost.
+If you choose a Medicare Advantage or Medigap policy, there will be hundreds of plan options to consider, each providing a different set of coverages at a different cost.
 It pays to shop around; the least expensive policy may not be the best value for your situation.

 5. Select and enroll on time

 Choosing a Medicare plan is not a one-time decision.
 Insurance plans—and personal needs—change each year.
 Medicare has an Open Enrollment Period annually for Medicare Part D drug and Medicare Advantage plans.
-However, there are limitations on when you can purchase or change a Medigap policy.
+But there are limitations on when you can purchase or change a Medigap policy.
 Take the time to evaluate your changing needs and coverage options to ensure you get the optimal coverage at the most affordable rates.

 "Choosing the right Medicare plan is vital to ensuring your health care needs are met without the strain of unexpected costs,” said Jen Teague, NCOA Director for Health Coverage and Benefits.
 “By carefully weighing your options, you can select coverage that best aligns with your health priorities, budget, and future medical needs.
 It's an important decision that can dramatically impact your financial security and access to necessary care as you age."

-Questions about choosing a Medicare plan?
+Where can I get help choosing a Medicare plan?

-You can also contact your local State Health Insurance Assistance Program (SHIP) for personal guidance on selecting a plan.
+How much should Medicare supplemental insurance cost?
+Will Medicare pay for a caregiver?
+If you have questions about your coverage choices, help is available.
+Contact you local State Health Insurance Assistance Program (SHIP) for personal guidance on selecting a Medicare plan.